Skip to main content

 connectionSecret:

-name: my-rabbit-creds # has to an existing secret in the same namespace as this Queue object
+# has to be an existing secret in the same namespace as this Queue object

 Note that spec.rabbitmqClusterReference is an immutable field.
-You cannot update the connectionSecret name after creation.
+For exampe, connectionSecret name cannot be updated once created.

 Custom Connection URI